morgannash1/water_wells_project/README.md

 # Modeling:

 # Conclusions:
+* The Decision Tree Model was a better fit for this dataset.
+The Decision Tree Model outperformed all of the Logistic Regression Models which shows strong evidence that the relationships between this dataset's features and the water pump status are non-linear, and the Decision Tree's ability to capture these complex interactions is what gave it a major performance advantage.

+* Based on the Feature Importance Analysis using the Decision Tree Model, the geographical location and elevation of a water pump (Latitude, Longitude, and GPS Height) were the most predictive factors for its functionality.

+* Both kinds of models made it clear that the quantity of water available to the wells has a very large impact on the pump functionality.
+Over 97% of water pumps that have "dry" listed as the quantity of water are in need of repair, highlighting that this is a very strong single indicator of a non-functional pump.

+* Lindi and Mtwara are the regions that have the highest percent of water pumps that need repair.

+* Mbeya and Kilimanjaro are the regions that have the highest number of water pumps that need repair.

 ## Limitations:
 * **Static:** This data was recorded from 2004-2013, but is treated as a snapshot.
 Having access to data recorded over time could give us further insight into a specific point when a pump becomes non-functional.
 The actual conditions are constantlly changing.
 Climate change, fluctuations in water levels, rate of pump degradation, as well as current installers and maintenance crews could all be different now.